-Chairperson's Report for 2021
+Chairperson's Report for 2022

 The Sydney Montessori Society, through The Children's House Montessori School (the "School"), continues to provide Montessori education to children aged between three and six years old at its North Ryde premises.
+After a couple of Covid-interrupted years, 2022 saw a return to a more normalised environment with strong attendance and greater opportunities to gather for in-person activities.